 About Joe Jordan:

 Joe Jordan did atmospheric and space research at NASA/Ames and the SETI Institute (Mountain View) for decades, studying the two largely unrelated problems of stratospheric ozone depletion and tropospheric climate change.
 Since then he’s been working on solutions, involving education and training (for a new “green workforce”, etc.), and media outreach.
-He has long been on the Board of Directors of Ecology Action of Santa Cruz, and was the main driver steering that organization toward its present multi-million-dollar enterprise of promoting and implementing energy and water efficiency throughout California.
+He has long been on the Board of Directors of Ecology Action of Santa Cruz, and was the key driver steering that organization toward its present multi-million-dollar enterprise of promoting and implementing energy and water efficiency throughout California.
 He initiated the large installations of solar-electric (“PV”) systems on several of the Santa

 Cruz City Schools, as well as the very first PV systems ever to be located on public buildings in that town.
 Joe is currently co-hosting a new radio-show/podcast-series/social-media-enterprise called “Planet Watch” on KSCO.